signalogic/SigSRF_SDK/codecs_readme.md

 Note that params labeled optional below should be given as NULL if not used.

 <pre><code>
 int DSGetPayloadInfo(int           codec_param,      /* codec_param can be either a codec_type enum or a codec handle (an HCODEC returned by a prior call to DSCodecCreate()), depending on uFlags.
 In most cases uFlags should specify DS_CODEC_INFO_TYPE to interpret codec_param as an DS_CODEC_XXX enum defined in shared_include/codec.h.
-If both DS_CODEC_INFO_HANDLE and DS_CODEC_INFO_TYPE flags are given, codec_param is interpreted as an hCodec and the return value is a codec_type enum cast as an int.
+If both DS_CODEC_INFO_HANDLE and DS_CODEC_INFO_TYPE flags are given, codec_param is interpreted as an hCodec.
 If neither are given, DS_CODEC_INFO_TYPE is assumed as the default.
 For examples of DS_CODEC_INFO_TYPE and DS_CODEC_INFO_HANDLE usage, see packet_flow_media_proc.c and mediaTest_proc.c */
                      unsigned int  uFlags,           /* if uFlags specifies DS_CODEC_INFO_HANDLE, codec_param should be an HCODEC returned by a prior call to DSCodecCreate(), otherwise codec_param should be a DS_CODEC_XXX enum defined in shared_include/codec.h. uFlags may also include DS_PAYLOAD_INFO_SID_ONLY, DS_PAYLOAD_INFO_GENERIC, DS_PAYLOAD_INFO_IGNORE_DTMF, DS_PAYLOAD_INFO_DEBUG_OUTPUT, DS_PAYLOAD_INFO_RESET_ID, and DS_PAYLOAD_INFO_IGNORE_INBAND_XPS as defined below */ uint8_t*      rtp_payload,      /* rtp_payload should point to an RTP payload in an IPv4 or IPv6 UDP packet */
                      int           payload_size,     /* size of the RTP payload, in bytes */